30 St Mary Axe View - Aerial 360

 The Execution

-The high-res aerial 360s are displayed in an interface which allows the viewer to click on the different times of day and be taken to the different images.
+The high-res aerial 360 tours are displayed in an interface which allows the viewer to click on the different times of day and be taken to the different images.
 The viewer can also really zoom in and see the detail in the London cityscape.

-You can read much more about our aerial 360s captured from a drone here.
+You can read more about our aerial 360 tours captured from a drone here.